ThiFeonir/git-search/README.md

 # git-search
-# An app for search for repos in git.
+# An app to search for repos in git.
+A simple app that searches the repositories with the highest number of stars.
+I made this app just to practice some android stuff.

+- Volley;
+- Picasso;
+- Material Design;
+- Rest;